 For assistance, please contact the APS Technical Help Desk at help@aps.org.

-This arrangement means high-energy physics (HEP) articles accepted by Physical Review Letters (PRL), Physical Review C (PRC), and Physical Review D (PRD) will be published open access, under a CC-BY license, and funded by SCOAP3, with no article publication charges (APCs) for authors.
+Under the SCOAP3 model, high-energy physics papers posted to the arXiv and published in Physical Review Letters (PRL), Physical Review C (PRC), and Physical Review D (PRD) can be published open access, without any article publication charges (APCs) to authors.

-If you have any questions or concerns about your APS subscription, please contact subs@aps.org.
+If you have any questions regarding your subscription, please contact subs@aps.org.

 Individual articles contained in the subscribed Licensed Materials may be supplied to another library for the purpose of research or private study and not for commercial use.
 For more information regarding this policy, please download the APS Institutional Single Site License and refer to section 5d.